docker/docs/develop/remote-development.md

 2. Sign in using your Docker ID.
 3. Authorize the Ambassador Cloud app.

-This will take you to a step-by-step guide on setting up Telepresence, connecting to a development cluster, and creating intercepts.
+This takes you to a step-by-step guide on setting up Telepresence, connecting to a development cluster, and creating intercepts.